 - Interspinous distraction device: This procedure involves implanting a device in the space between the vertebrae to widen the gap and relieve pressure on the nerves.

 - Foraminotomy: A surgeon removes the bone that is causing the compression to give the nerves more room.

 If you are injured in an accident in MN and are experiencing serious back pain, please call us and speak with an attorney for a free consultation.
 Pam Rochlin and David Rochlin are lawyers with over 25 years’ experience successfully representing hundreds of people with back injury and other injuries from a car accident, motorcycle accident, truck accident, and many other situations.
-The primary focus of our attorneys is to get you fair and complete compensation from the insurance company after your accident.
+The primary focus of our spine injury attorneys is to get you fair and complete compensation from the insurance company after your accident.
 We never charge anything unless you receive compensation for your injuries.
 We have office where you can meet an injury lawyer in Edina, Minneapolis, Woodbury, and St. Louis Park.
 An accident injury lawyer will also meet you at your home in St. Paul, Roseville, Anoka, Albert Lea, and other cities throughout Minnesota.